Frequently Asked Questions

 Gold Metal Purity

-In the event you place a time sensitive order in a given metal purity such as 18K and we cannot produce it in time, we reserve the right to deliver 14K as a substitute to meet the delivery schedule of the order and credit your account the difference in price.
-Of course, you can always have your item sent back to be replaced in 18K after it has been gifted.
+In the event you place a time sensitive order in a given pearl size, pearl color or metal purity such as 18K and we cannot produce it in time (and we cannot contact you or reach you to ask to make the change), we reserve the right to deliver 14K or the closest pearl we have with an explanation as a substitute to meet the delivery schedule of the order and credit your account the difference in price.
+Of course, you can always have your item sent back to be replaced in 18K after it has been gifted or refunded.

 Gold Metal Weight